-Students have an option to specialize in Applied Economics or Financial Economics
+• Students have an option to specialize in Applied Economics or Financial Economics

-- ✓ 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - ✓ Either passed or appeared for Final exams at Bachelor's degree level before the date of Admissions Test - ✓ Bachelor's degree: 50% or more (English) and 60% or more (Aggregate incl.
-English) or CGPA aggregate of 6 or more (10-point scale) and 5 or more (10-point scale) in English.
-(If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together marks will be considered) - ✓ Age: preferably below 23 years as of 31st May in the year of admission
+- 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - Either passed or appeared for Final exams at Bachelor's degree level before the date of Admissions Test.
+If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Age: Preferably below 23 years as of 31st May in the year of admission